 1. Be clear on your value proposition

-Start-ups and corporations need to be clear about what they offer before partnering.
-Without clarity, miscommunication, unrealistic expectations, and mismatched priorities can derail the project.
-To avoid this, both sides should identify their strengths – whether it’s resources, agility, or expertise – and explain how they can support each other.
+Before partnering, both start-ups and corporations need to be clear about what they bring to the table.
+Miscommunication, unrealistic expectations, and mismatched priorities can derail the project.
+To avoid this, both sides should identify their strengths (whether it’s resources, agility, or expertise) and explain how they can support each other.

-Corporations collaborate with start-ups to innovate faster, save money, and gain access to disruptive technologies that may be difficult or costly to develop in-house.
-These partnerships help corporations experiment with new ways of working, like faster product launches and more flexible business models.
-Start-ups also attract top talent, bringing new skills and ideas to corporate cultures.
+Corporations partner with start-ups to innovate faster, reduce costs, and gain access to disruptive technologies that may be difficult or expensive to develop in-house.
+These collaborations allow corporations to experiment with new working methods, such as quicker product launches and more flexible business models.
+Plus, start-ups bring fresh talent, new skills, and innovative ideas to corporate teams.

-Start-ups, in turn, partner with big companies to tap into resources they might lack, such as infrastructure, distribution networks, and a wider customer base.
-They also get to co-develop products, learn from industry experts, and build credibility, making it easier to attract investors.
+On the flip side, start-ups partner with large companies to tap into resources they might not have, such as infrastructure, distribution networks, and a broader customer base.
+They also get the opportunity to co-develop products, learn from industry experts, and build credibility, making it easier to attract investors.

 2. Set clear goals

-For a start-up and corporation to have a successful collaboration, both sides need to know what they want to achieve.
-Big enterprises typically look for new technologies to improve their products, while start-ups want to grow, test ideas, and learn more about their customers.
-The partnership works best when these goals align and create a shared purpose.
+For a partnership between a start-up and a big company to work, both sides need to be clear on what they want.
+Corporates are usually after new tech or ways to improve their products.
+Start-ups, on the other hand, are looking to grow, test their ideas, and better understand their customers.
+When both sides are aligned on their goals, things run smoother.
 Research backs this up: a McKinsey survey found that partnerships with clear, upfront goals see satisfaction rates jump from 63% to 86%.

 Consider the case of Thermo Fisher Scientific.
-"For us, it’s about finding new features for our core product – the microscope", explains Petr Střelec, Site Lead.
+"For us, it’s about finding new features for our core product: the microscope", explains Petr Střelec, Site Lead.
 "We don’t always want to design or manufacture these ourselves.
 Start-ups bring new functionalities we can offer as add-ons."
 But alignment is key, he adds: "Start-ups need to understand how we create value for our customers.
-When their solutions meet real needs, it’s an exciting opportunity for us – and that keeps us motivated to navigate cultural differences."
+When their solutions address real needs, it opens up exciting opportunities for us, and that motivates us to overcome cultural differences."

 Setting goals is just the beginning.
-To keep things on track, you also need to measure results.
-Pick 3 to 5 key metrics that fit your partnership – like meeting product milestones, bringing in new customers, increasing revenue, or cutting costs.
-Regularly check your progress, make changes if needed, and stay focused on the goals you’re working toward together.
+To keep things moving in the right direction, you’ll need to track your progress.
+Choose 3 to 5 key metrics that match your partnership goals, like hitting product milestones, attracting new customers, boosting revenue, or cutting costs.
+Check in regularly, adjust where needed, and stay focused on what you’re trying to achieve together.

 3. Get support

 Building a successful partnership isn’t always easy, but that’s where the Enterprise Europe Network and its local branches come in.
-For example, the South Moravian Innovation Centre – or JIC in short –helps small companies in Brno, Czech Republic, connect with industry, academia, and research institutions.
+For example, the South Moravian Innovation Centre (or JIC in short) helps small companies in Brno connect with industry, academia, and research institutions.
 Their business support advisers offer personalised support and assistance to help start-ups grow.

 Take IDEA StatiCa, a local company founded in 2009 that creates software to help engineers design and analyse building structures.
 JIC helped them refine their marketing strategy, develop an internationalisation strategy, and connect with the right partners.